What is web stress testing? When and how should you run it? Learn its benefits and how to implement it step by step—hand in hand with Abstracta.

 It’s essential to conduct these tests at strategic points:

-• Before a website launch: Conduct stress and load tests to ensure the infrastructure can handle peak traffic levels expected post-launch.
+- Before a website launch: Conduct stress and load tests to verify if the infrastructure can handle peak traffic levels expected post-launch.

-• Following significant updates or expansions: Test website performance post-updates to ensure stability and responsiveness under new conditions.
+- Following significant updates or expansions: Test website performance post-updates to enable stability and responsiveness under new conditions.

 Additionally, it’s critical to recognize the signs indicating that a website may need a stress test: